ro8inmorgan/LedControl/README.md

 # TODO:
 - Implementing auto start after cold boot
 - Color picker on screen (now shows hex codes of the colors)
+- Add more effects like reactive to controls
 - Brightness control in the app itself instead of using settings for this, for ease of use
 - General improvements of UI